 - The city of Girona, capital of Costa Brava region and of the province of the same name, was also a Roman settlement founded in the 1st century AD as the beginning of the Via Augusta in the Iberian peninsula but thrived the most in Medieval times, especially after the fall of the Umayyad Caliphate that occupied most of Spain and Catalonia until the 9th century.
 As a border city between Al-Andalus and the Carolingian Empire, Girona moved sides between Spain and France for decades until the entire Catalonia was unified under Wilfred the Hairy in the 9th century.
 From then on, Girona and Costa Brava, became a center of power and wealth, first as a Duchal and then a Principality.
 Today’s Spanish King still holds the title of Prince of Girona.
 It was in the Middle Ages that Girona enjoyed prosperity and became one of the most important centers of Jewish culture in the Iberian peninsula.
 With the Spanish Inquisition and expulsion of Jews from the Kingdom of Spain, Girona lost an important community and engine of wealth but the Jewish Quarter remains one of the best preserved in Europe.

-- Architecturally, Girona has many fascinating spots.
+- But there are many things to do in Girona.
+Architecturally, is is a fascinating spot.
 Its Cathedral is a fine example of Gothic architecture and has the largest Gothic nave in Europe, it is impressive to see how such a wide nave can hold up without any columns.
 Within steps from the cathedral you can visit the Arab baths, a medieval monastery and the complete Jewish Quarter.

 - The Costa Brava region is a globally recognised culinary destination and has been home to two of the World’s Best Restaurants in the World, elBulli, three times crowned as number one and El celler de Can Roca, twice winner.
 They are both located within kilometers of each other along with other Michelin-starred restaurants.
 This is an incredible feat when you consider that only a few thousand people live in the region.